 The first thing you’ll notice about it is its color.
 Not everyone wants a purple chair, so that might be a deal breaker for some, but it bears a classic design, so it blends in rather easily with most home décor schemes.

-It’s overstuffed and features an ergonomic waterfall-style seat which makes it a surprisingly comfortable chair, but the way the padding of the seat back is configured does give it a bit of a “lumpy” feel that takes some getting used to.
+It’s overstuffed and features an ergonomic waterfall-style seat, which makes it a surprisingly comfortable chair, but the way the padding of the seat back is configured gives it a bit of a “lumpy” feel that takes some getting used to.

-Lumbar support is adequate, the ergonomic armrests and the seat support are excellent, and the headrest is above average.
-The seat is height adjustable within the range of 18.25” to 22”, making it ideal for bigger, taller users, and although the base is nylon, it has been ruggedized to support users of up to 300 pounds and is well suited to the rigors of moderate and occasional bouts of heavy usage.
+The lumbar support is adequate, the ergonomic armrests and seat support are excellent, and the headrest is above average.
+The seat is height adjustable from 18.25” to 22”, making it ideal for bigger, taller users.
+Although the base is nylon, it has been ruggedized to support users of up to 300 pounds and is well suited to the rigors of moderate and occasional bouts of heavy usage.

 OFM Ergonomic Office Chair